drod75/Weeaboo-Buddy/README.md

 </details>

 ## Introduction
-An Agent powered by various API's meant to help an Anime enthusiast learn and research their favorite Anime's!
+An Agent to help those interested in Anime learn facts, trends, and statistics about the latest anime!

 ## Features
 tbd